 Let’s now understand the system in detail:

-It encompasses virtual machines and platform-agnostic protocols that provide the foundation for building blockchains.
-Examples of L0 include WebAssembly (Wasm), a binary instruction format for a stack-based virtual machine, and Inter-Blockchain Communication Protocol (IBC), which allows blockchains to interact with each other.
+The infrastructure layer of Web3 includes platform-agnostic protocols and virtual machines that serve as the basis for building blockchains.
+An example of L0 is WebAssembly (Wasm), which is a binary instruction format that supports a stack-based virtual machine.
+Another example is the Inter-Blockchain Communication Protocol (IBC), which enables blockchains to communicate and interact with one another.

 Services and Optional Components